We will be accepting expressions of interest for the 2020/21 Beacon School programme soon.

-Every year, the UCL Centre for Holocaust Education look to recruit up to 15 secondary schools in England committed to enhancing teaching and learning about the Holocaust.
+Every year, the UCL Centre for Holocaust Education looks to recruit up to 15 secondary schools in England committed to enhancing teaching and learning about the Holocaust.
 UCL Beacon Schools in Holocaust Education will become dynamic hubs serving a network of local schools and will partner with the Centre to improve teaching standards, raise pupil achievement, and strengthen SMSC provision.

 A Lead Teacher (who has completed our full day CPD programme) from each Beacon School will have the opportunity to attend an expenses-paid residential programme in central London (autumn term 2019) and an expenses-paid study visit to Poland (spring term 2020).
 They will develop a Scheme of Work specifically targeted to the needs of their pupils; the SMT will work with the lead teacher to make Holocaust education a priority and advocate to other schools for better Holocaust education.